banjopickin/women_workforce/README.md

 **Category Three**

-Women in this category are more likely to have higher degrees and identify themselves in the middle class.
+Women in this category are more likely to have higher degrees and identify themselves in middle class.
 They have diverse party affiliation and political views.
 They takes up the largest proportion of the employed women.

 ### Unemployed Women